Carr, Raiders beat Colts 23-20 to close in on playoff spot | Times Leader

 Colts: DB Xavier Rhodes departed with a hamstring injury.

-The Raiders played with a on the back of their helmets to honor Hall of Famer John Madden, who died this week at age 85.
+The Raiders played with a small “JM” sticker on the back of their helmets to honor Hall of Famer John Madden, who died this week at age 85.
 Madden coached the Raiders to a win in Super Bowl 11 before becoming the league’s most influential broadcaster.

 A pregame tribute video drew a big cheer from the crowd, and there was a moment of silence in Madden’s memory.